Nirdesha/esb-inbound-kafka/docs/enableSecurity.md

 ## Configuring TLS authentication for the Kafka consumer
 The console consumer is a convenient way to consume messages.
 You can either use the console consumer or the [Kafka inbound endpoint](https://github.com/wso2-extensions/esb-inbound-kafka/blob/master/README.md) to consume messages.

-   * Execute the following command on the terminal to start the consumer with security :
+   * Execute the following command using the terminal to start the consumer with security :

           bin/kafka-console-consumer --bootstrap-server localhost:9093 --topic test --new-consumer --from-beginning --consumer.config {file-path}/consumer_ssl.properties